 Follow-Up #25: has Earth's gravity changed?

 with grafity are we able to prove it has been a constant for as long as the earth has been here, or has the earth sped up creating more gravity. as a common thinker it makes me wonder if this has happened within the last 100 million years. as dinosaurs we very heavy, could there have been less gravity or more over the life of the planet and has gravity been increasing or decreasing causing other changes

 - ken (age 55)

 We are quite sure that the Earth's gravity has been nearly constant.
 There are numerous lines of evidence to support that.
 The overall strength of the gravitational attraction in the universe can't have changed much, because galactic clustering, the details of the cosmic microwave background, etc. fit a model in which the strength of gravity is precisely constant.
 So the only way the Earth's gravity would have changed is via changing mass of the Earth.
-We know of no process that could have changed the Earth's mass much since whatever event happened that formed the Moon,.
+We know of no process that could have changed the Earth's mass much since whatever event happened that formed the Moon.
 Any event like that would have left enormous geological traces.
-Furthermore the Monn's orbital period, strongly sensitive to the Earth's gravity, has only gradually changed, in the way expected for tidal effects from constant gravity.
+Furthermore the Moon's orbital period, strongly sensitive to the Earth's gravity, has only gradually changed, in the way expected for tidal effects from constant gravity.

 This raises the issue of why some dinosaurs could have been larger than any present-day land animals.
 Maybe one of our biologist colleagues can add something here.

 Follow-Up #26: mass of magnetic fields

 Does strong magnetic fields have measurable mass. ie does